-The result was a 20% lighter gear that stood up to a billion cycles (10,000 rpm over 69 days) in a small test rig.
-Noise and vibrations from the gears meshing are also reduced as the path from the teeth to the shaft are interrupted.
+The result was a 20% lighter gear that stood up to a billion cycles (10,000 rotations per minute over 69 days) in a small test rig.
+Noise and vibrations from the gears meshing are also reduced as the path from the teeth to the shaft is interrupted.

 “Where’s this really gonna’ pay off?”
 Handschuh asks.
 “When stuff gets big.”